Plantation of Ulster: Ulster before plantation

 Before the plantation, Ulster had been the most Gaelic province of Ireland, as it was the least anglicised and the most independent of English control.
 The region was almost wholly rural and had few towns or villages.
 Throughout the 16th century, Ulster was viewed by the English as being "underpopulated" and undeveloped.
 The economy of Gaelic Ulster was overwhelmingly based on agriculture, especially cattle-raising.
 Many of the Gaelic Irish practised "creaghting" or "booleying", a kind of transhumance whereby some of them moved with their cattle to upland pastures during the summer months and lived in temporary dwellings during that time.
 This often led outsiders to mistakenly believe the Gaelic Irish were nomadic.
 However, by the end of the Sixteenth century, the Irish economy heavily relied on arable agriculture.
 The Earl of Tyrone used crop yields to finance his war against the English.
 Tyrone developed a system of Demesne agriculture, which increased the profitability of agriculture within his territories.
 When Lord Mountjoy invaded Ulster in 1601, he identified the harvest as the primary means by which Tyrone continued the war.

 The population of Ulster before the Plantation has been estimated to be around 180,000-200,000.
 This was after the destruction caused by the devastating famine and warfare at the end of the Nine Years War.
-Michael Perceval-Maxwell estimated that by 1600 Ulster's total adult population was only 25,000-40,000.
 The war fought between the native Irish Confederacy and the English Crown undoubtedly contributed to depopulation, with 60,000 reported dead by famine and attacks on the civilian population.